 A stepparent adoption (or a combined termination and adoption case):

-- Can change the adopted child’s name (if requested)
+- Can change the adopted child’s name (if requested); and

 - Allows the parents to get the child a new birth certificate by completing the Certificate of Adoption form and giving it to the district clerk.
-Read more here.
+Read New Birth Certificate Based on Adoption.

 The law says that a child must live with the petitioner for at least six months before the court may grant an adoption.
-However, an exception applies if the petitioner asks the court to waive this requirement and find that this requirement is not in the child’s best interest.
-Read the law here: Texas Family Code 162.009.
+However, an exception applies if the petitioner asks the court to waive this requirement and finds that this requirement is not in the child’s best interest.
+Read the law in Texas Family Code 162.009.